 It's very important to have healthy air at home because most of the time we spend indoors.
 There are many pollutants trying to make your home unhealthy.
 Some of them you can see for example dust or sweep, it is harder to figure out when the air indoors needs cleaning.
-Most of the air pollutants are so small that human eye can't see them.
+Most of the air pollutants are so small that the human eye can't see them.
 So, the indoor air you breathe may be dangerous to your health even without any significant signs.
-According to the United States Environmental Protection Agency (EPA) information, our indoor air may be 2-5 times more polluted than the air outside.
+According to the United States Environmental Protection Agency (EPA) information, our indoor air maybe 2-5 times more polluted than the air outside.
 Some of the factors why:

 Bad ventilation.
 Are all fuel-burning devices (gas stoves, water heaters, fireplaces) fully vented to the outdoors?
 Proper ventilation keeps the air fresh and healthy indoors.